CS274: Computer Architecture - Introduction to MIPS Programming (100 Points)

 Submission

-In your submission, please include answers to any questions asked on the assignment page in your README file.
-If you wrote code as part of this assignment, please describe your design, approach, and implementation in your README file as well.
-Finally, include answers to the following questions:- Describe what you did, how you did it, what challenges you encountered, and how you solved them.
+In your submission, please include answers to any questions asked on the assignment page, as well as the questions listed below, in your README file.
+If you wrote code as part of this assignment, please describe your design, approach, and implementation in a separate document prepared using a word processor or typesetting program such as LaTeX.
+This document should include specific instructions on how to build and run your code, and a description of each code module or function that you created suitable for re-use by a colleague.
+In your README, please include answers to the following questions:- Describe what you did, how you did it, what challenges you encountered, and how you solved them.

 - Please answer any questions found throughout the narrative of this assignment.